-Join Curt Frye for an in-depth discussion in this video Creating collections, part of Process Modeling in Excel Using VBA.
+Join Curt Frye for an in-depth discussion in this video Creating collections, part of Excel VBA: Process Modeling.

 - [Voiceover] In Excel VBA, classes let you create instances of an object you use in your simulation.
 Those objects could be customers or stations within a process.
 One useful way to manage instances of a class is to create a collection.
 If you've programmed in VBA before, then you know the worksheets collection contains all individual worksheets within a workbook.
 In this movie, I'll show you how to create collections of objects in your own classes.
 My sample file is Chapter 01_04.

 That's an Excel macro-enabled workbook that you can find in the Chapter 01 folder of the exercise files collection.
 We're working exclusively in VBA, so the worksheet itself is blank.
 I'll move to the Visual Basic editor by pressing Alt F11.
 I have a code module called Module1 that has a little bit of code already in it.
 Basically this just covers what we've done previously in this chapter.